 Some online classes require students to turn in their assignments periodically throughout the semester, just as traditional classes do.
 Others have more flexible assignment dates, in which case teachers must often be prepared to grade a great deal of material all at once at the end of a semester.
 Teachers can also utilize a software interface that allows them to assign answers as they create the problems and thereby orchestrate self-grading automated tests.

-In some cases, online classes may follow a synchronous format which requires live web meetings with students at scheduled times.
-This is used to facilitate real-time class discussions but may also be used for virtual student presentations.
+It is important to note that some online teachers also use online web meetings to facilitate real-time class discussions.
+This forum may also be used for virtual student presentations.
 Both teachers and their students need web cameras and microphones or headsets for such events.

 Instructors who conduct classes online have to be more aware of certain teaching techniques and learning outcomes.
 For example, online teaching classes available through public high school systems as well as postsecondary institutions emphasize the need to facilitate student communication.
 Because learners aren't communicating in a classroom setting, they need to be able to conduct ongoing dialogue with peers and professors.
 Teachers may wish to assign group projects or set participation quotas to provide distance-education students with the same sense of community and learning support that classroom-based students experience.

 Educators who are interested in receiving formal training in distance education technology and teaching methods can find options at several universities or colleges -- many of which are offered online.
 These programs are usually designed for experienced academic instructors or corporate managers and trainers who utilize distance learning methods.
 Schools most commonly offer programs that lead to graduates earning a certificate or master's degree in one of the following fields: